Menu

 5 stars

-Common Forms of Virginia Medical Malpractice
+Common Types of Virginia Medical Malpractice

-The most common misdiagnosed conditions included strokes, heart attacks, spinal epidural abscesses, pulmonary embolisms, meningitis, hemorrhages, lung cancer, fractures, and appendicitis.
+The most common misdiagnosed conditions included strokes, heart attacks, spinal epidural abscesses, pulmonary embolisms, meningitis, hemorrhages, cancer, fractures, and appendicitis.

-Surgical errors
+Surgical Errors

 While many injuries to a baby and mother cannot be prevented, some are due to negligence.
-Serious birth injuries can lead to the baby having cerebral palsy, nerve damage, spinal cord damage, brain damage, and neonatal strokes.
+Serious birth injuries in Virginia can lead to the baby having cerebral palsy, nerve damage, spinal cord damage, brain damage, and neonatal strokes.
 Some examples of birth injuries are:

 Birth injuries can be devastating to the newborn and the family, leaving the infant with lifelong debilitating injuries.

-Failure to treat properly
+Failure to Treat Properly

 Other forms of medical errors are: